humbertLr/book_review/Intimate Relationship.md

 **commitment**
 intimate partners expect their partnerships to continue indefinitely, and they invest the time, effort, adn resources that are needed to realize that goal

-there's no one kind of intimate
+there's no one kind of intimate relationship